COVID-19 Small Business Funding

-The following is a three-step process to help you navigate the five federal funding streams:
+The following information is designed to help you navigate the five federal funding streams:

-Step 1 – Adjust existing debt load: If you already have an existing 7(a) loan with the SBA, then your payments will be deferred.
+First, review the SBA's Debt Relief Program for current loans: If you already have an existing 7(a), 504, or Microloan with the SBA then your payments will be deferred.
 According to the SBA, they will pay the principal, interest, and any associated fees for six months beginning with your April payment (if you have already made it, we have been told you can ask for it back).
 Talk with your lending agent to confirm details.

-There are five federal loan and grant programs available right now to help your small or mid-size business during this COVID-19 crisis:
+There have been five federal loan and grant programs offered in 2020 to help your small or mid-size business during this COVID-19 crisis: